 Before the change process, the unity was very close and therefore the group pressure was probably also greater.
 We rarely let each other down, intensively training Yakami-ryu martial arts with skin, hair and whole heart all the time.
 During this period the high level was founded.

 The change process has changed this, as it turned out that the majority of all instructors one by one prioritized differently.
-The natural development and balance has therefore meant that the broader framework can accommodate everyone, and not just as before - super elitist-minded practitioners.
-The Jokokan Association (JDK) was established as a community-based martial arts organization with now 7 schools and approx. 350 members, which also includes the possibility that if the interest, motivation and will are present, one can be invited to individual sparring, coaching and training in the "old" Jokokan organization; The association for Yashin mon.
+The natural development and balance has therefore meant that the broader framework can accommodate everyone, and not just as before – super elitist practitioners.
+The Jokokan Association (JDK) was established as a community martial arts organization with now 7 schools and approx. 350 members, which also includes the possibility that if the interest, motivation and will are present, one can be invited for individual sparring, coaching and training in the “old” Jokokan organization; The Association for Yashin mon.
 Yakami no Taijutsu from 3-4.kyu.

 Article 8 of 8